 While there's plenty of advice about thought leadership online, the strategies out there—post ten times a week on LinkedIn, and also network and befriend an editor at Forbes!—can feel a bit overwhelming when you’re just starting out.
 What you need is a strategy for tapping into your own thought leadership genius.

-Here are five steps you can use to get started writing influential thought leadership articles today.
+Here are five steps you can use to get started on a thought leadership strategy today.

 Step one: do a quick brainstorm